Libyan crisis

-The Libyan CrisisFadel, L. "Libya's Crisis: A Shattered Airport, Two Parliaments, Many Factions". refers to the current humanitarian crisis and political-military instability occurring in Libya, beginning with the Arab Spring protests of 2011, which led to a civil war, foreign military intervention, and the ousting and death of Muammar Gaddafi.
-The civil war's aftermath and proliferation of armed groups led to violence and instability across the country, which erupted into renewed civil war in 2014.
+The Libyan crisisFadel, L. "Libya's Crisis: A Shattered Airport, Two Parliaments, Many Factions". is the current humanitarian crisis and political-military instability occurring in Libya, beginning with the Arab Spring protests of 2011, which led to two civil wars, foreign military intervention, and the ousting and killing of Muammar Gaddafi.
+The first civil war's aftermath and proliferation of armed groups led to violence and instability across the country, which erupted into renewed civil war in 2014.
+The second war lasted until October 23, 2020, when all parties agreed to a permanent ceasefire and negotiations.

 The crisis in Libya has resulted in tens of thousands of casualties since the onset of violence in early 2011.
-During both civil wars, the output of Libya's economically crucial oil industry collapsed to a small fraction of its usual level, with most facilities blockaded or damaged by rival groups, despite having the largest oil reserves of any African country.
-On October 23, 2020, parties signed a permanent ceasefire.
+During both civil wars, the output of Libya's economically crucial oil industry collapsed to a small fraction of its usual level, despite having the largest oil reserves of any African country, with most facilities blockaded or damaged by rival groups.
+The parallels between the revolutions in Libya and Syria are sometimes viewed in opposition to each other.

+Since March 2022, two different governments control the country, the Tripoli-based and internationally recognized Government of National Unity, which controls the western part of the country and is led by Abdul Hamid Dbeibeh, and the House of Representatives-recognized Government of National Stability, which nominally governs the central and eastern part of Libya and is led by Osama Hammad under the de facto rule of the Libyan National Army and its commander Khalifa Haftar.

 Background

 The history of Libya under Muammar Gaddafi spanned 42 years from 1969 to 2011.
-Gaddafi became the de facto leader of the country on 1 September 1969 after leading a group of young Libyan military officers against King Idris I in a nonviolent revolution and bloodless coup d'état.
-After the king had fled the country, the Libyan Revolutionary Command Council (RCC) headed by Gaddafi abolished the monarchy and the old constitution and proclaimed the new Libyan Arab Republic, with the motto "freedom, socialism, and unity".
+Gaddafi became the de facto leader of the country on 1 September 1969, after leading a group of young Libyan military officers against King Idris I in a nonviolent revolution and bloodless coup d'état.
+After the king fled the country, the Libyan Revolutionary Command Council (RCC) headed by Gaddafi abolished the monarchy and the old constitution and proclaimed the new Libyan Arab Republic, with the motto "freedom, socialism, and unity".

 After coming to power, the RCC government took control of all petroleum companies operating in the country and initiated a process of directing funds toward providing education, health care and housing for all.
 Despite the reforms not being entirely effective, public education in the country became free and primary education compulsory for both sexes.
 Medical care became available to the public at no cost, but providing housing for all was a task that the government was not able to complete.
 Under Gaddafi, per capita income in the country rose to more than US$11,000, the fifth-highest in Africa.
 The increase in prosperity was accompanied by a controversial foreign policy and increased political repression at home.